MattCheely/requirejs-maven-plugin/README.md

 **simple**

 The plugin has a very simple design.
-Just provide json optimizaton plugin as documented at RequireJS, and let the optimizer script do the rest of the work.
+Just provide a json confg file for the optimization process as documented at RequireJS.

 **forward/backward/sideways compatible**

-We'll make an effort to keep the r.js version embedded in the plugin up to date, but if we've fallen behind, or you need to work with an older version for some reason, it's as simple as specifying the path to your version.
+We'll make an effort to keep the r.js version embedded in the plugin up to date, but if we've fallen behind, or you need to work with an older or custom version for some reason, it's as simple as specifying the path to your version.

 **maven filtering**

-You can optionally tell the plugin to filter your config file with the standard maven filters giving you the ability to use properties defined in your pom file or by maven itself. (but see the note below about relative paths)
+You can optionally tell the plugin to filter your config file with the standard maven filters giving you the ability to use properties defined in your pom file or by maven itself (but see the note below about relative paths).

 ## Usage